IntroductionTe Puia Hut provides a great overnight tramp for families with children or new trampers.

 The original lodge was constructed in 1973 but was destroyed by fire within a short time of completion.
 It was replaced by a similar lodge in 1975 and upgraded in 1994.

-Before you go, buy 1 Serviced Hut Ticket (green) or 3 Standard Hut Tickets (blue for adults, yellow for youth) for each night's stay.
+Before you go, buy 1 Serviced Hut Ticket (green) or 1 Serviced Youth Hut Tickets (red) for each night's stay.
 Put these in the honesty box at the hut.
 Or buy a Backcountry Hut Pass for unlimited use at most Serviced and Standard huts for a 6 or 12 month period.

 Makahu Road is 75 km north-west of Napier.
 From Napier follow Puketitiri Road for 40 km before turning right into Pakaututu Road.
 Makahu Road is 9 km on the left.